PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 3. Use the environment of automl's best_run or create a custom environment
 4. Use the score.py file generated when the model is trained for deployment and evaluation.
 The scoring script describes the input data the model endpoint accepts.
 5. Deploy the model using any of the deployment choices - ACI, AKS or local.
 For our project, we deploy the model as webservice using Azure Container Instance with ```cpu_cores = 1```, ```memory_gb = 1``` and application insights enabled.
 6. For inferencing, pass the sample test data in json format to model endpoint to test the webservice.
-The sample input data is provided in the [endpoint.py]() script where we have to specify our endpoint URL and authentication key to make successful rest api call.
+This will be processed by the score.py file to make successful rest api call.

 #### Deployed model
 Azure ML studion visualization of deployed model